osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 # dp-grpc

 # installation and deployment
-* deployment of dp services in a docker container(s)
+* extract MongoDB user/name password for dp-support docker and compass scripts from a config file

 # java client
 * Create client to subscribe to query stream for specified PVs?
 E.g.,